sevenecks/moo-package-manager/README.md

 ## Viewing a Package

-After you have loaded a package, you can view it with `@view-package`.
-This will display a pretty printed dump of the package, which you can use to review.
+`@view-package` will display a pretty printed dump of the package, which you can use to review.
 You can also review the `$mpm.laaded_package` property directly, to see the entire package map.

+After creating a package you can view it with `@view-package created`.

+After you have loaded a package, you can view it with `@view-package loaded`.

 ## Installing a Package